Evolution of a single spin in ideal Bose gas at finite temperatures: Introduction

-To some extent, our model is identical to the Rydberg polaron in ideal Bose gas.
+To some extent, our model is identical to the Rydberg polaron in an ideal Bose gas.
 The absorption spectrum of this system was obtained theoretically in \cite{Schmidt_2016}.
-A later experiment \cite{Camargo_2018} reported the creation of the Rydberg Bose polarons and remarkably good confirmed theoretical predictions.
-Recent work \cite{Durst_2024} outlined three distinct regimes of the Rydberg impurity when the density of bosons increases.
+A later experiment \cite{Camargo_2018} reported the creation of Rydberg Bose polarons and confirmed theoretical predictions to a remarkable degree.
+Recent work \cite{Durst_2024} outlined three distinct regimes of the Rydberg impurity as the density of bosons increases.
+Another possible application \cite{Lee_2023} of the presented model is the Bardeen--Cooper--Schrieffer superconductor with magnetic impurities in a magnetic field.

-An important conclusion of the last decade of the Bose-polaron studies (see \cite{Mistakidis_2023,Grusdt_2024} for review) is that the Fr\"olich model is not fully adequate for these systems in the strongly-interacting regime.
+An important conclusion of the last decade of the Bose-polaron studies (see \cite{Mistakidis_2023,Grusdt_2025} for review) is that the Fr\"ohlich model is not fully adequate for these systems in the strongly-interacting regime.
 Even in the Bogoliubov approximation, the role of the two-phonon processes becomes defining when boson-impurity coupling increases.
 The latter circumstance should profoundly affect the spin dynamics and decoherence properties.
-Even though the environment of interacting bosons is more realistic from the experimental point of view, a complete theoretical consideration of the spin evolution in such a medium is tricky, and the present analysis is the first step toward solving this problem.
+Even though the environment of interacting bosons is more realistic from an experimental point of view, a complete theoretical treatment of spin evolution in such a medium is challenging, and the present analysis is the first step toward addressing this problem.